jervisfm/cs229-project/README.md

 ```

 ### 300 class test run
-This run did not complete fully and was terminated due to taking too long to run.
+The simple model run did not complete fully and was terminated due to taking too long to run.

 #### Modelv1
 This was started at around 2018-12-05 22:13:47.545576.
 Been running for 12+ hours